patelmanish06/hugo-site/content/blogs/new-urban-agenda.md

 ## ATFutures and the New Urban Agenda

-The aims of Active Travel Futures reflect and strive to meet the following paragraphs from the [New Urban Agenda](http://habitat3.org/the-new-urban-agenda) document produced from the United Nations Habitat III Conference (Quito, Ecuador, 20 Oct 2016).
+The aims of Active Transport Futures reflect and strive to meet the following paragraphs from the [New Urban Agenda](http://habitat3.org/the-new-urban-agenda) document produced from the United Nations Habitat III Conference (Quito, Ecuador, 20 Oct 2016).
 Highlighting is ours, used to emphasis our particular